-Impairment of fixed assets
+Impairment of fixed assets and debtors

-A review for indicators of impairment is carried out at each reporting date, with the recoverable amount being estimated where such indicators exist.
+A review for indicators of impairment are carried out at each reporting date, with the recoverable amounts being estimated where such indicators exist.
 Where the carrying value exceeds the recoverable amount, the asset is impaired accordingly.
 Prior impairments are also reviewed for possible reversal at each reporting date.
 For the purposes of impairment testing, when it is not possible to estimate the recoverable amount of an individual asset, an estimate is made of the recoverable amount of the cash-generating unit to which the asset belongs.
-The cash-generating unit is the smallest identifiable group of assets that includes the asset and generates cash inflows that largely independent of the cash inflows from other assets or groups of assets.